Chronic obstructive pulmonary disease (COPD)

 COPD is a common condition that mainly affects middle-aged or older adults who smoke.
 Many people do not realise they have it.

 The breathing problems tend to get gradually worse over time and can limit your normal activities, although treatment can help keep the condition under control.

 The main symptoms of COPD are:

-- increasing breathlessness, particularly when you're active
+- shortness of breath, particularly when you're active

 - a persistent chesty cough with phlegm – some people may dismiss this as just a "smoker's cough"